smtiitm/Fastspeech2_HS/README.md

 This repository contains a Fastspeech2 Model for 16 Indian languages (male and female both) implemented using the Hybrid Segmentation (HS) for speech synthesis.
 The model is capable of generating mel-spectrograms from text inputs and can be used to synthesize speech..

-The Repo is large in size: <s>We have used [Git LFS](https://git-lfs.com/) due to Github's size constraint</s> (please install latest git LFS from the link, we have provided the current one below).
+The Repo is large in size: <s>We have used [Git LFS](https://git-lfs.com/) due to Github's size constraint (please install latest git LFS from the link, we have provided the current one below).
 ```
 curl -s https://packagecloud.io/install/repositories/github/git-lfs/script.python.sh | bash
 sudo apt-get install git-lfs